Operation Anvil (Mau Mau Uprising): Prelude

 Erskine intended on relocating all Kikuyu, Embu, and Meru people from Nairobi, but the colonial government rejected the plan, citing potential harm to the local economy and administration.
 The operation was based on one British security forces had conducted in Tel Aviv, Palestine.
 Its legality was assured by the Emergency Regulations and the Control of Nairobi Regulations of 1954, the latter of which permitted the colonial governor to issue "Evacuation Orders" to remove and detain individuals from the city so they could be screened for connections with the Mau Mau.
 Four battalions were earmarked for the action.
 In the weeks preceding the operation rumors circulated among the African population that Nairobi was due to be subjected to a security sweep.
 Some insurgents moved to the outskirts of the city and were thus outside the cordoned area.

 Operation

-On 04:30 on 24 April British forces initiated Operation Anvil, sealing off every road and track leading in or out of Nairobi.
+At 04:30 on 24 April British forces initiated Operation Anvil, sealing off every road and track leading in or out of Nairobi.
 Government forces then surrounded locations which were home to substantial Kikuyu populations in the city such as Makongeni, Bahati, Kariokor, Ziwani, and Pumwani, to prevent Mau Mau from escaping.
 Informers disguised with hoods identified suspected rebels to the authorities.
 Within 48 hours the British had detained 206 known insurgents.
 In the following weeks over 50,000 Africans were detained and questioned.
 Nevertheless, numerous leading figures among the rebels managed to escape from Nairobi into the countryside.
 The operation ended on 26 May.